-13. Visit the thoroughly modern Querini Stampalia museum
+12. Take in the modern Querini Stampalia museum

 The Fondazione Querini Stampalia is a fascinating space in a 16th-century palazzo, combining a museum, gallery, library archive, and a modernist wing and garden designed by Venice’s 20th-century architect, Carlo Scarpa.
 The main gallery has works by the likes of Palma il Vecchio, Canaletto and Bellini, whose Presentation at the Temple is one of the city’s finest artworks.

 It’s also a brilliant example of a modern museum: the information panels, redone in 2022, contextualize the art and teach you about Venetian life, from the poor conditions for house staff to arranged marriages and the banning of homosexuality.

 Detour: In the square outside is the church of Santa Maria Formosa, one of the few true Renaissance buildings in Venice.

 13. Explore Venice’s finest churches

 It’s no secret that some of Venice’s best art lies in its churches.
 But in a city which, as legend says, has a church for every day of the year, how do you know where to start?
 Buying a Chorus pass is the way forward.
 Eighteen of Venice’s loveliest churches belong to this group – each is €3 to enter, but a pass for all of them, valid for one year, is just €12.